 India's Chandrayaan-3 unmanned spacecraft before launch.
 (Source: ISRO) |

 Chandrayaan-3 consists of a lander, a propulsion module and a lunar rover.
-The separation of the lander is scheduled for August 17 and the lunar landing is scheduled for 5:47 pm on August 23 (Indian time).
+The separation of the lander is scheduled for August 17 and the moon landing is scheduled for 5:47 pm on August 23 (Indian time).

 Chandrayaan-3 was launched at 2:35 p.m. on July 14 local time (ie 4:05 p.m. on July 14 Vietnam time).

 On the same day, Indian Prime Minister Narendra Modi posted on social network X (formerly known as Twitter) affirming: "Chandrayaan-3 is creating a new chapter in India's space travel.
-The ship soaring into space, raising the dreams and ambitions of every Indian."
+The spacecraft soaring into space, raising the dreams and ambitions of every Indian."

 Source